 Use bold accessories

-If you’re just beginning to explore colour or prefer a more subtle approach, soft furnishings and accessories are an easy way to experiment.
-Start with a neutral base you love, then layer in subtle pops of colour through cushions, throws, or art — elements that are both flexible and easy to update as your confidence grows.
+If you’re just starting to explore colour, or you prefer a more subtle approach, soft furnishings and accessories are an easy way to experiment.
+Start with a neutral sofa you love, then layer in subtle pops of colour through cushions, throws or art.
+These are flexible elements that are easy to update as your confidence grows.
+For more ideas, head to our post on how to style your sofa.

 Morgan sofa | @poursomecolouronme